-The proposed regulations under the Environmental Protection (Great Barrier Reef Protection Measures) and Other Legislation Amendment Bill 2019 reduce water pollution (nutrients and sediment) from agricultural and industrial land uses entering Reef waters while maintaining productivity and profitability through improved land management.
-This protects our Reef and our valuable farming land and industries.
+They will reduce pollution (nutrient and sediment) run-off from agricultural and industrial land uses while maintaining productivity and profitability through improved land management.

 You can read the Decision Regulatory Impact Statement (PDF, 1MB) which includes a summary of the feedback received during consultation, refinements made following this consultation and revised costs and benefits.

-There are six Reef regions – Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Ftizroy and Burnett Mary.
+There are six Reef regions – Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary.
 Refer to map below.

 Complete the Reef regulatory requirements map with the Lot and Plan number/s of your property/ies to find out if you are operating in a Reef region.

 Different Reef regions and different commodities will be regulated at different stages (over three years) based on priorities for improving water quality.
 Staging also provides additional time for some producers and industries that have not previously been regulated to adapt if necessary.

 Burnett Mary and|